 The school uses the Northumberland Agreed Syllabus for Religious Education (RE) and Collective Worship.
 We aim to help children learn more about their own religious tradition and heritage, and to develop an awareness and understanding of other beliefs and religious practices in the world.

 We hope that parents would not feel it necessary to withdraw children from RE, however if you have any concerns please contact the Headteacher to discuss them.

 The need to look after our body, the ways in which we can, and how our body works are studied through Science.
 Each class also studies a range of PSHE topics using materials such as Go-Givers and SEAL.
 We have also introduced Forest School across the school.

 The school has achieved the Healthy School Award.
 A No Smoking Policy and a Travel Plan are operating.
-A visit from the Life Education Centre is arranged every two years.

 Though no formal sex education is given, pupils questions are answered as they arise, always bearing in mind moral relationships, family life and respect for others.